 Be Realistic With Time

 Before you give up on social media after a week, you need to look at the bigger picture.
 You aren’t going to join a social network and be an instant success.
-Have a plan; consider that, as you spend more time on social media, the followers you accumulate on a regular basis will increase as your name and reputation spreads.
+Have a plan; consider that, as you spend more time on social media, the followers you accumulate on a regular basis will increase as your name and reputation spread.

 Your benchmark might look something like this:

 In this graph, our hypothetical business gains 10 follows in month one, at which point it would be easy to say, ‘this is pointless,’ and give up.
-By continuing and being positive with social media, they were earning 100 new followers/likes per month by the end of their first year of social marketing, and had in excess of 600 followers in total.
+By continuing and being positive with social media, they were earning 100 new followers/likes per month by the end of their first year of social marketing and had in excess of 600 followers in total.

 You might choose to benchmark higher or lower than that example.
 In reality, it doesn’t matter how you do it, as long as you’re realistic and prepared for social success, much like SEO, to come over a period of months and years, rather than days and weeks.